 Deploy to Deno Deploy

-With this guide, you can learn how to build a simple application and deploy it to Deno Deploy.
-The application uses Prisma to save a log of each request to a PostgreSQL database.
+With this guide, you can learn how to build and deploy a simple application to Deno Deploy.
+The application uses Prisma ORM to save a log of each request to a Prisma Postgres database.

-This guide covers the use of Prisma CLI with Deno CLI, Deno Deploy, Prisma Client, and Data Proxy.
+This guide covers the use of Prisma CLI with Deno CLI, Deno Deploy, Prisma Client, and Prisma Postgres.

-This guide demonstrates how to deploy an application to Deno Deploy in conjunction with a PostgreSQL database, but you can use any database type that Prisma supports.
+This guide demonstrates how to deploy an application to Deno Deploy in conjunction with a Prisma Postgres database, but you can also use your own database with Prisma Accelerate.

 Prerequisites